 Single-hung windows can also have a tilt-in or removable lower sash, but you still have to reach outside the window to clean the upper sash, a perilous task.

 The ability to open the upper sash on a double-hung window is another advantage in terms of airflow.
 Sometimes it's nice to open the upper sash and not have air blowing in from below.
 You can also create a minor recirculating effect by opening both sashes about halfway or less.
 In theory, this allows warmer air to escape through the upper sash and cooler air to enter through the lower sash.
-But in reality this natural convection has little cooling effect on a room.
+But in reality, this natural convection has little cooling effect on a room.

-Which One to Buy?
+Which Type of Window to Buy?